Biarity/DockerStarter/README.md

         * stop & delete containers, delete images
     * `docker-compose logs`

-* When updating only a small part
+* When updating only a specific services
     * First, upload the updated code for that specific service
-        * For example, upload the new backend/helloapp source code
         * Best way to do this is via Git to only update the parts that need changing
         * Don't forget, backend's Dockerfile is set up to build so you only need to update the source code
     * `docker-compose build [service name]`